Skip to main content

 Activities

 Programming is centered on spotlighting environmental and sustainability-oriented adventures, initiatives, and opportunities.
 Participants will discover the rich eco-culture both on campus and throughout Philadelphia.
+If you’re looking to form meaningful connections with other incoming students and develop as a sustainability leader, this program is for you!

 Team